Curb Your Enthusiasm: Critical response

-In 2016, Rob Sheffield of Rolling Stone ranked Curb Your Enthusiasm as the 19th greatest television series ever made.
+In 2013, the Writers Guild of America ranked Curb Your Enthusiasm #30 on its list of the 101 Best Written TV Series.
+In 2016, Rob Sheffield of Rolling Stone ranked Curb Your Enthusiasm the 19th-greatest television series ever made.

-Journalist James Andrew Miller made the first chapter of his new podcast "Origins" about Curb Your Enthusiasm.
-The chapter goes across five episodes and was released on September 6, 2017.
-It documents the genesis of the series, and uses conversations with people involved in the show.

 Awards and nominations

-The series has received 51 Primetime Emmy Award nominations, winning twice: Outstanding Directing in a Comedy Series for Robert B. Weide for "Krazee-Eyez Killa" in 2003, and Outstanding Single-Camera Picture Editing for a Comedy Series for Steven Rasch for "Palestinian Chicken" in 2012.
-The series has received ten nominations for Outstanding Comedy Series.
-Larry David has received six nominations for Outstanding Lead Actor in a Comedy Series.
-Cheryl Hines has received two nominations for Outstanding Supporting Actress in a Comedy Series.
-Shelley Berman and Michael J. Fox have each received a nomination for Outstanding Guest Actor in a Comedy Series.
-The series has also received ten nominations for Outstanding Directing for a Comedy Series.
+The series received 55 Primetime Emmy Award nominations, winning twice: Outstanding Directing for a Comedy Series for Robert B. Weide for "Krazee-Eyez Killa" in 2003, and Outstanding Single-Camera Picture Editing for a Comedy Series for Steven Rasch for "Palestinian Chicken" in 2012.
+The series received eleven nominations for Outstanding Comedy Series.
+Larry David received seven nominations for Outstanding Lead Actor in a Comedy Series.
+Cheryl Hines received two nominations for Outstanding Supporting Actress in a Comedy Series.
+Shelley Berman and Michael J. Fox each received a nomination for Outstanding Guest Actor in a Comedy Series.
+The series also received ten nominations for Outstanding Directing for a Comedy Series.
 The ninth season received four nominations at the 70th Primetime Emmy Awards, for Outstanding Comedy Series, Larry David for Outstanding Lead Actor in a Comedy Series, and Bryan Cranston and Lin-Manuel Miranda each for Outstanding Guest Actor in a Comedy Series.
 The tenth season was nominated for Outstanding Comedy Series at the 72nd Primetime Emmy Awards, and the series received three further nominations in technical categories.

-The series has also received five Golden Globe Award nominations (in 2003 and 2006) and won for Best Television Series – Musical or Comedy in 2003.
-Larry David has been nominated for three Golden Globes for Best Performance by an Actor in a Television Series – Musical or Comedy in 2003, 2005, and 2006.
-It has been nominated for four Screen Actors Guild Awards, two for Larry David and two for the ensemble cast.
-It has been nominated six times for the Producers Guild of America Award, winning twice in 2003 and 2005.
-It has been nominated for eleven Directors Guild of America Awards, winning twice for Bryan Gordon for "The Special Section" in 2003 and Robert B. Weide for "Palestinian Chicken" in 2012.
-It has been nominated five times for the Writers Guild of America Award, winning once in 2006.
+The series also received five Golden Globe Award nominations (in 2003 and 2006) and won for Best Television Series – Musical or Comedy in 2003.
+Larry David was nominated for three Golden Globes for Best Performance by an Actor in a Television Series – Musical or Comedy in 2003, 2005, and 2006.
+It was nominated for four Screen Actors Guild Awards, two for Larry David and two for the ensemble cast.
+It was nominated six times for the Producers Guild of America Award, winning twice in 2003 and 2005.
+It was nominated for eleven Directors Guild of America Awards, winning twice for Bryan Gordon for "The Special Section" in 2003 and Robert B. Weide for "Palestinian Chicken" in 2012.
+It was nominated five times for the Writers Guild of America Award, winning once in 2006.

 Syndication

 When aired in syndication, the series is edited from its original HBO broadcast (for running time and without the TV-MA scenes).
 On June 2, 2010, the series premiered on the TV Guide Network, making its basic cable debut.
-The network also recorded a series of related discussions with high-profile guest stars, media pundits, and prominent social figures called "Curb: The Discussion" debating the moral implications depicted in each episode.
+The network also recorded a series of related discussions with high-profile guest stars, media pundits, and prominent social figures called Curb Your Enthusiasm: The Discussion, debating the moral implications depicted in each episode.
+The show was produced by Scott Carter and hosted by Curb co-star Susie Essman.

 The show debuted in syndication on local stations and WGN America in September 2010, but was removed the following year due to low ratings.

 It debuted on TV Land in February 2013 but was later removed in 2015.